joaopaulomoraes/whiskey-and-regex/README.md

 /[jazz]/
 ```

-Most of the time a good whiskey goes down very well accompanied by good music.
+Most of the time a good whiskey goes down very well accompanied by good music, like [jazz](#time-to-groove).

 ## License